tkmr-akhs/ja-nist-sp-800/160v1/3-System-Security-Concepts.md

 Additionally, system life cycle assets (Section 3.8) may only exist within a development or production system and their associated supporting environments.
 The effect of the loss for these assets may transfer to a loss associated with the system of interest.
 Therefore, the context of loss includes the life cycle of the asset, the state and mode of the system, and other time-based periods or characteristics during which loss is addressed.

+> [!NOTE]
+> **TIME FRAME OF LOSS – AN EXAMPLE**
+>
+> > A financial portfolio (i.e., an asset or collection of assets) with specific investment objectives and risk acceptance considerations may be created by a financial advisor for a client, funded by the client, and subsequently managed using multiple systems across one or more institutional investment firms throughout the portfolio’s life cycle.
+Each asset of interest within the portfolio may have differing protection needs at different times depending on the type of asset, market conditions, regulatory jurisdiction, risk position, and other asset management factors that are imposed on the system.
+>

 The significance of loss is the adverse effect (consequence) on the asset of interest or the resultant adverse effect associated with the asset.
 The significance of loss is best described as an experience that is to be avoided, thereby warranting an investment to protect against the loss occurring and to minimize the extent of the adverse effect should the loss occur.
 The significance of loss is determined and assessed as an effects-based judgment.
 That is, it is determined without any consideration of how or why the loss occurs, the probability or likelihood of the loss occurring, and any intent or the absence of intent related to the loss.[^37]

 The significance of loss answers the following questions: